Wednesday, December 8, 2021

 _______________________________

 ¹What would be the equivalent to the word glory today?
-If you look at the word in the original languages the Bible was written in (OT-Hebrew and NT-Greek), it gives us an interesting picture.
+If you look at the word in the original languages of the Bible (OT-Hebrew and NT-Greek), it gives us an interesting picture.

 Glory